 - i.
 The student has not submitted the claim within seven days of the assessment, and has not provided or evidenced good reason for failing to do so. - ii.
-The full information required by the exceptional circumstances form is incomplete. - iii.
+The full information required by the exceptional circumstances form is incomplete.
+If claims are incomplete, the department will prompt the student for the necessary documents before any decision to reject the claim is made. - iii.
 No independent documentary evidence has been supplied to support the request (letters from family, fellow students or academic supervisors are not normally sufficient on their own but may be submitted in addition to independent third party evidence). - iv.
 The timing of the circumstances cited would not have adversely affected the assessment(s). - v.
 The nature of the circumstances cited is not over and above the normal difficulties experienced in life. - vi.
 Sufficient adjustment has already been made for the same circumstances; the evidence has already been used to support adjustment for the same assessment and no new evidence has been provided. - vii.
 The circumstances in question relate to a disability for which reasonable adjustments have been made but which the student has not engaged with to a reasonable extent.
-For example where mentoring or specialist tuition is provided and agreed but for which the student decides not to attend. - viii.
+For example where mentoring or specialist tuition is provided and agreed but the student decides not to attend. - viii.
 The claim is submitted after the assessment marks have been ratified by the Board of Examiners.
 Claims submitted after ratification cannot be considered by an ECA Committee.
 Such claims must be considered as formal University appeals.

-23.3 Applications for ECA Committee consideration
+EC3 Applications for ECA Committee consideration

-A student who wishes exceptional circumstances to be considered must apply to the ECA Committee associated with their (Combined) Board of Studies, by submitting the completed University claim form and by providing the required evidence.
+A student who wishes exceptional circumstances to be considered must apply to the ECA Committee associated with their Board of Studies, by submitting the completed University claim form and by providing the required evidence.

+Claims must be received no later than one calendar week after the deadline for the assessment or date of the examination.
 An application for an extension to a submission deadline should normally be received at least two working days before that deadline, to allow time for consideration in advance of the deadline.
-For an application of any kind to be considered at all it must be received one calendar week after that assessment itself.